 Chiropractor North Shore

 They will focus all their energy into ranking for these main terms.
+(And link I said, your SEO company will happily play along with this because it’s an easy excuse to justify their work.)

-But because 99% of competing businesses ALSO want to rank for them, it’s a losing game.
+Because 99% of competing businesses ALSO want to rank for them, it’s a losing game.

 Only 3 competing businesses will ever make it to the Top 3 at any given time (doh…)